rafal-prasal/charthall/README.md

 - relies solely on filenames and does not provide any additional data in index.yaml and other api calls

 ## Algorithms
-### indexing repos
+### Indexing repositories
 There are 3 values that steer the indexing
 - CACHE_INTERVAL
 - INDEX_LIMIT
 - number of charts in repo

-    start indexing()
+pseudocode example:

+    wile True:
         get list of repos

         for each repo:
             get list of charts in repo

+            indexers_no = min(floor(charts_no/1024)+1,INDEX_LIMIT)

             spawn calculating digest indexers
-                indexers_no = min(floor(charts_no/1024)+1,INDEX_LIMIT)
+                perform digest calculation
             terminate calculating digest indexers
-        finish repo indexing()
-    finish indexing()

          wait(CACHE_INTERVAL)

+*REMARK2*: signifficantly lowers memory footprint

-*REMARK*: spawning and terminating indexers takes time (~1s), which is noticeable in case many small repositories becasue as it is stated in the algorithm those are spawned and terminated on repo processing basis.
+*REMARK2*: spawning and terminating indexers takes time (~1s), which is noticeable in case many small repositories becasue as it is stated in the algorithm those are spawned and terminated on repo processing basis.

 ## USAGE EXAMPLES